-They may be similar in terms of muscle engagement but each has their own benefits as great exercises.
+They may be similar in terms of muscle engagement but the Glute Bridge and Hip Thrust each have their own benefits as great exercises.

 With so many exercises to choose from and so many influencers claiming certain ones will seriously boost your gains, it is important to keep an open mind and realize that while much of working out and getting fit is objective, on the whole it is really something more subjective.
 What works for one person may not work for another and on that goes, but finding the right exercises for you is important.
 The debate around the glute bridge and hip thrusts still remains as for which is better, but we wanted to dive into both of these as we put the glute bridge vs. hip thrusts up against one another to see who’s the ultimate victor.